brontosaurusrex/brontosaurusrex.github.io/_posts/2024-05-20-Clipboard-to-UPPERCASE.md

     Icon file: %COMMANDER_PATH%\..\ico\papirus\font-select-symbolic.ico
     Tooltip: camelCase to CAMEL CASE

 Note: Icon is not really representative.
+Unclear how to implement that in TC for file renaming curently but should be possible with the

+> New pseudo environment variables %$CLIPBOARD%, %$CLIPNAME% and %$CLIPNAME_NE% to access clipboard content, e.g. in button commands

+implemented in 11.50.